 Lung cancer is literally the biggest cancer killer worldwide – causing more deaths than breast and prostate cancer put together all over the world.
 To sum it up every 18 seconds, someone, somewhere in the world dies of lung cancer.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Presently it’s approximated at 24%.Not surprisingly, lung cancer has the lowest 5-year survival rate of the other most common cancers: only 24 %, versus prostate at 99 %; breast at 89 %; and colorectal at 65 %.

 Lung cancer is one of the most common cancers affecting both men and women in Ireland.

-- About 2,300 Irish people are diagnosed with lung cancer every year.
+- About 2,690 people are diagnosed with lung cancer annually.

 - Lung cancer is the fourth most common cancer in Ireland after prostate, breast and colorectal.